Serbian dinar: Banknotes

 In May 1941, the Serbian National Bank introduced notes for 10, 20, 50, 100, 500, and 1,000 dinars.
 The 100 and 1,000 dinar notes were overprints, whilst the 10 dinar design was taken from an earlier Yugoslav note.
 Other notes were introduced in 1942 and 1943 without any new denominations being introduced.

-Third modern dinar (2003–present)
+Third modern Serbian dinar (2003–present)

 The Serbian dinar replaced the Yugoslav dinar in 2003 when the Federal Republic of Yugoslavia was transformed into the State Union of Serbia and Montenegro.
-Both Montenegro and the disputed territory of Kosovo had already adopted the Deutschmark and later the euro when the mark was replaced by it in 2002.
-The Serbs in North Kosovo and the enclaves within it continue to use the dinar.
+Both Montenegro and the disputed territory of Kosovo had already adopted the Deutsche Mark and later the euro when the mark was replaced by it in 2002.
+The Serbs in North Kosovo and the enclaves within it continued to use the dinar until 2024 when the Kosovan government banned the use of the dinar for payment, making the euro the sole legal tender nationwide.

 Between 2003 and 2006, the Serbian dinar used the ISO 4217 code CSD, with CS being the ISO 3166-1 country code for Serbia and Montenegro.
 When the State Union was dissolved in 2006, the dinar's ISO 4217 code was changed to the current RSD.